-Dirty Rice is my one of my favorite traditional Creole dishes … A wonderful recipe for white rice which gets it’s “dirty” color from being cooked with small pieces of meat such as chicken livers, beef, sausage, green peppers, celery, onions and Creole spices such as cayenne and black pepper.
+Dirty Rice is one of my favorite traditional Creole dishes A wonderful recipe for white rice which gets it’s “dirty” color from being cooked with small pieces of meat such as chicken livers, beef, sausage, green peppers, celery, onions, and Creole spices such as cayenne and black pepper.
 Parsley, chopped green onions are common garnishes added to the traditional recipe.

-- 3 tablespoons of bacon grease or cooking oil
+- 3 tablespoons bacon grease or cooking oil

 - 2 cups beef low sodium broth divided x2